mhqiu/mhqiu.github.io/_pages/opportunity.md

 We are looking for 1-2 PhD students to join our group at Stony Brook University, with a start date in Fall 2024.
 Full tuition and stipend support will be provided.

-Candidates should apply through the PhD program in Marine, Atmospheric, and Sustainability Sciences at Stony Brook University (the application deadline is Dec.15).
-More information can be found here: https://www.stonybrook.edu/commcms/somas/education/graduate/apply
+Candidates should apply through the [PhD program in Marine, Atmospheric, and Sustainability Sciences](https://www.stonybrook.edu/commcms/somas/education/graduate/apply/) at Stony Brook University (the application deadline is Dec.15).

 **Interested candidates are welcome to contact Dr. Minghao Qiu via email at minghao.qiu@stonybrook.edu with the subject line "PhD-2024-Name"**.
 Please combine the following documents into a single PDF file and attach it to the email:
 1. CV